 The Kodagu region, often referred to as Coorg (the English version of its name), is an extremely picturesque and alluring mountainous area in southern Karnataka, not far from Bangalore and Mysore.
 It's separated from Kerala by the Brahmagiri range.
 Coorg is one of the top travel destinations in Karnataka, and has particular appeal for nature lovers and those wanting to enjoy the great outdoors.
-These six Coorg places to visit are all popular attractions.
+These places to visit in Coorg are all popular attractions.
 However, you'll need your own transport as they're spread out all over the region.

 Coorg is renowned for its coffee plantations, which contribute around 60% of India's coffee production.
-It also has abundant teak, rosewood, and sandalwood forests.
+It also has plentiful teak, rosewood, and sandalwood forests.
 The best way to experience the coffee plantations is to stay at one of the many homestays and resorts that are situated on coffee estates.
-Alternatively, join this popular coffee plantation group tour.
+Alternatively, join this coffee plantation tour.
 You'll be able to walk through the plantations, as well as sample fresh coffee and learn about the coffee making process.
 It's fascinating!

-Mountains and Trekking
+Mountains and Hiking

-One of 10 Must See Buddhist Monasteries in India, this monastery has what's apparently the second largest Tibetan settlement in India.
+One of the must-see Buddhist monasteries in India, this monastery is home to one of the largest Tibetan settlements in India.
 The amount of gold in the prayer hall and temple is quite overwhelming, as too are the immense gold statues of Buddha.
 It's located in Bylakuppe, near Kushalnagar.
 Do note that visitors require a Protected Area Permit to stay within the monastery as the area is restricted.
 However, day trips are allowed.
 Bring your passport or other suitable identification.
 This guided tour is recommended for detailed insight.